shaoxunyuan/SEtoolbox/docs/index.md

 `merge_type`: A character string specifying the type of merge to perform.
 Options are:

-"intersection" (default): Keep only common features across all objects.
+1."intersection" (default): Keep only common features across all objects.
-"union": Keep all features.
+2."union": Keep all features.

 ## functions2